sebbaum/vbox-docu/docs/quickstart.md

 git clone git@github.com:ion2s-gmbh/vbox.git
 ```

-# Create the config file.
+# Create the config file
 Make a copy of the sample config file and use it as the starting ground for your
 box's setup.